 Our favourite times in Port were always the shoulders of the wet season.
 When the skies are blue, the seas clear, the stingers absent and the temperatures not too intense.
 We’d say the best time of year to visit Port Douglas would be around April-May and Around October-November.

 General, normal, wet season rain isn’t too bad.
 A tropical downpour in the late afternoon is dramatic and refreshing and you’ll hear the frogs start to sing.
-A full blown tropical storm can be disruptive.
+A full-blown tropical storm can be disruptive.
 We have a post on best times to visit.

 Marine Stingers and Crocodiles in Port Douglas

 Before I moved to Port Douglas I spent a lot of time Googling the risks of marine stingers ( jellyfish) and crocodiles in the Port Douglas and Cairns region.